Welcoming Our New CFO: Q&A with Denise Beckles!

 Additionally, if you instill healthy eating habits from a young age, it’s easier to develop a healthy lifestyle that will be sustained throughout adulthood.
 So many health-related issues in this country stem from poor diet, with great implications on health care costs.
 If we invest in children’s health and well-being via quality food from the beginning, we’re addressing the root cause of many of our healthcare burdens.

-As the financial leader, what are some of your priorities at Revolution Foods?
+As the finance leader, what are some of your priorities at Revolution Foods?
 What type of impact do you hope to make?

 I’m excited to be here as we head into the next chapter in the company’s journey.
 This next phase is all about continued growth and profitability.
 As a strategic finance leader with strong operational and commercial knowledge at my core, I don’t look at just the numbers, but the whole business in the context of our goals.
 One of our priorities company-wide that I’m proud to be part of, is helping to set our business strategy for the next 3-5 years to create a robust financial environment that fosters even stronger success.
 We need to find ways that enable us to grow profitably, in a sustainable manner.

-I hope that our team can help make this company extremely successful, profitable, continue our double digit growth and create a lasting legacy.
-I believe we have the ability to create a brand that is known for being a true game-changer in the food space at large; not just the “healthy food industry,” as ALL food should be healthy.
+I hope that our team can help make this company extremely successful, profitable, continue our double-digit growth and create a lasting legacy.
+I believe we have the ability to create a brand that is known for being a true game-changer in the food space at large; not just the “healthy food industry or wellness space,” as ALL food should be healthy.